-Are you looking for a recipe for “pulse” – that Biblical food favored by Daniel the prophet?
-Do you simply enjoy healthful food that nourishes your family?
-Either way, you may want to give pulse a try for breakfast, lunch or dinner!
+Are you looking for a recipe for “pulse”, that Biblical food favored by Daniel the prophet?
+Do you simply enjoy healthy food for the winter that nourishes your family?
+Pre-soak a healthy mix of beans and grains for optimal nutrition and easy cooking.
+Customize to suit your needs and top with authentic cheeses and fermented toppings.
+Give pulse a try for breakfast, lunch, or dinner!

 Daniel’s Gut Health